bennylope/bennylope.github.com/_posts/2015-08-13-django-filer-migrations.md

         pass
 {% endhighlight %}

-The first thing to notice is the no good, very bad, terrible thing I've done, which is import the models into the migration file.
+The first thing to notice is the no good, very bad, terrible thing here, directlyly importing the models into the migration file.
 This is exactly what the default migration template tells you **not** to do!
 There are good reasons for not doing this, generally, however here following the guidelines doesn't work.
-Filer uses multitable inheritence to subclass `File` in the `Image` model, so South's internal schema doesn't see a relationship between our table and the `Image` table.
-So instead we import the models with the implicit understanding that we'll squash these migrations later (its terrible to find long since removed apps in your migrations).
+Filer uses multitable inheritence to subclass `File` in the `Image` model, so South's internal schema (and likewise the subsequence Django machinery) doesn't see a relationship between our table and the `Image` table.
+So instead we import the models with the implicit understanding that we'll squash these migrations later (its terrible anyhow to find long since removed apps in your migrations).

 The next thing to notice is that we're using the `get_or_create` method